Technical Support Division: Budget

 TSD received secret service funds that were drawn from accounts in the State Bank of India.
 According to then director general of military operations, Lt Gen Vinod Bhatia, the TSD was allocated a total of 20 crores for specific operations.
 These funds were reallocated from an annual 50 crore secret service fund belonging to field intelligence units operating near Indian borders.

 Operations

 Due to the covert nature of the unit, not much is publicly known about their operations.
 Media leaks and reports by various agencies have led to some details being uncovered.
 Initial reports related to the team were positive, and missions were successful.

 Intelligence gathering

 TSD specialized in creating deep assets and surveillance.
-By the time they disbanded, the unit had created a large number of assets and contacts in Pakistan-occupied Kashmir.
-TSD also tracked Syed Salahuddin, the Hizb-ul-Mujahideen chief, receiving praise for the same.
+By the time they disbanded, the unit had created a large number of assets and contacts in Azad Jammu and Kashmir.
+TSD allegedly tracked Syed Salahuddin, the Hizb-ul-Mujahideen chief, receiving praise for the same.
 A board of officers report also mentioned operations by the TSD in the Northeast.